The option of Direct Payments can be offered to the following people as long as they are willing and able to manage the payment:

 It is important to note that Direct Payments are not a replacement of income and therefore do not impact on your social security benefits or Independent Living Fund grants.
 They may be included as income though if you “employ” your partner as your carer.

-Trusts are only permitted to make Direct Payments for personal social services which you have been assessed as needing.
+Trusts are only permitted to make Direct Payments for personal social services which need after being assessed.
 They cannot make direct payments in lieu of health services, including some community services such as community nursing or services provided by medical staff.